LEXI Live API Documentation

 Action

-GET Parameters
+Parameters (Query)

 limit The maximum number of records (or page size) to load.
 If this parameter is used, the response will include additional fields verifying the limit, offset, and total number of available records.
 Note that in future versions of the API, it is likely that a default limit of 1000 records will be returned if no explicit limit is specified.

-GET /live/v1/jobs/:JobID
+GET /live/v1/jobs/:job_id

 Action

-Retrieves detailed information of the specified :JobID.
+Retrieves detailed information of the specified :job_id.

-GET Parameters
+Parameters (Path)

-:JobID A specific Lexi™ Live Job Identifier.
+:job_id A specific LEXI Live Job Identifier.

 POST /live/v1/jobs